Hnn3y/Hnn3y/README.md

 I'm a **Software Engineer** in the making, blending a background in **Mechanical Engineering** with a love for code, creativity, and problem-solving.
 I thrive on building solutions, learning new technologies, and sharing insights with the developer community.

 I'm focused on crafting **clean, maintainable, and scalable software** while embracing the journey of lifelong learning and technical growth.

+> Let’s talk tech, ideas, leadership, and the future.
 ---

 ## About Me